ricsanfre/ansible-role-minio/README.md

   > NOTE The module use remote connection to Minio Server using Python API (`minio` python package).
 Role ensure that PIP is installed and install `minio` package.

   During bucket creation three types of policy can be specified: `private`, `read-only` or `read-write` buckets.
-  >Reminder: The described configuration enables anonymous access by default.
+  > Setting policy bucket to `read-only` or `read-write` enables anonymous access to the bucket (public bucket).
-  >To restrict access by users, you need to specify a  `policy: private`
+  > To rekeep the bucket private and not enable annymous access `private` policy needs to be specified

   Minio object locking can also be enabled or disabled: `true` or `false`.